 - Horse box, agricultural vehicle, agricultural trailer.

 No permit needed unless towing trailer:

-- Any vehicle, (except camper vans or minibuses), with M1 classification, which means it was ‘designed and constructed for the carriage of people and comprising no more than 8 fixed seats or less in addition to the drivers seat’, such as: almost all cars, estates, people carriers, SUVs and some Land Rovers.
-Only these vehicles may tow a trailer on to a site.
+- Any vehicle (except camper vans & minibuses) with an M1 classification, (or similar pre classified vehicles) ‘designed and constructed for the carriage of people and comprising no more than eight seats in addition to the driver’s seat’, such as: most cars, estates & people carriers.
+Only these vehicles may tow a trailer on to a recycling site.

 • Who can apply?

 Somerset residents only.
 You must be a Somerset resident to be eligible for a permit.
 Apply on line here.

 This will apply to all Somerset’s 14 Recycling Centres and two Community Recycling Sites.

 Congestion, out-of-county visitors and illegal commercial waste have created problems for customers at recycling sites, put safety and efficiency at risk, and driven up operating costs.
 Permits will help tackle this by reducing congestion, improving services and enhancing safety.
 Similar schemes have been introduced in many other local authorities including all of Somerset’s neighbouring authorities in North Somerset, Bath and North East Somerset, Dorset, Devon and Wiltshire.
 For a more detailed explanation of how the decision was reached and the factors involved, see the end of these FAQs.

 • How much does a permit cost?

 • When can you use your permit?